solid-adventure/trivial-docs/docs/introduction.md

 # Introduction

-TrivialJS is an event-drive business rule manager for non-technical users.
+TrivialJS is an event-driven business rule manager for non-technical users.
 It provides an If/Then editing interface to generate NodeJS event-processor applications within safe parameters.

 A hosted instance is available at [trivialapps.io](https://www.trivialapps.io).